nebula-plugins/nebula-archrules-plugin/README.md

 When authoring rules about the usage of your own library code, it is recommended to colocate your rules library in the same project as the library code.
-The ArchRules plugin will publish the rules in a separate Jar, and the Runner plugin will select that jar for running rules, but these rule classes will not end up up in the runtime classpath.
+The ArchRules plugin will publish the rules in a separate Jar, and the Runner plugin will select that jar for running rules, but these rule classes will not end up in the runtime classpath.

+#### How it works

+The Archrules Library plugin produces a separate Jar for the `archRules` sourceset, which is exposed as an alternate variant of the library.

 ## LICENSE